Hilltop Christian School

 Go on Field trips

-Set up / assisting with graduation (Kindergarten or 8th grade)
+Set up / assisting with graduation (8th grade)

 Watch for handouts from teachers for other opportunities